mwaeckerlin/letsencrypt/README.md

 # Standalone Image for Let's Encrypt

 Standalone certificate aquiry and renewal, requests certificates specified as space separated list in variable `DOMAINS` and tries to daily renew them.
-If you have subdomains, separate them by comma.
+If you have subdomains in the same certificate, separate them by comma.
 E.g. `"domain1.com domain2.com a.domain3.com,b.domain.com,c.domain.com"`

 If variable `PREFIXES` is specified, it automatically prepends the space separated content to all domains in the `DOMAINS`.
 By default, prepends `www.` to every domain.